 NLPCraft employs model-as-a-code approach where entire data model is an implementation of NCModel Java interface that can be developed using any JVM programming language like Java, Scala, Kotlin or Groovy.
 Data model implementation defines how to interpret user input, and how to query or control a particular data source.
-Model-as-a-code natively supports any software lifecycle tools and frameworks in Java eco-system.
+Model-as-a-code natively supports any software lifecycle tools and frameworks in Java ecosystem.

-Typically, declarative portion of the model will be stored in a separate JSON or YAML file for simpler modifications.
+Typically, declarative portion of the model will be stored in a separate JSON or YAML file for simpler maintenance.
 There are no practical limitation on how complex or simple a model can be, or what other tools it can use.
 Data models use intent-based matching provided by NLPCraft out-of-the-box.

-Data probe is an application designed to securely deploy and manage data models.
+Data probe is a light-weight container application designed to securely deploy and manage data models.
 Each probe can deploy and manage multiple models and many probes can be connected to the REST server (or a cluster of REST servers).
 The main purpose of the data probe is to separate data model hosting from managing REST calls from the clients.
 While you would typically have just one REST server, you may have multiple data probes deployed in different geo-locations and configured differently.

 REST server (or a cluster of REST servers behind a load balancer) provides URL endpoint for user applications to securely query data sources using NLI via data models deployed in data probes.
 Its main purpose is to accept REST-over-HTTP calls from user applications, manage connected data probes, and route user requests to and from requested data probes.